TheMTank/GridUniverse/README.md

 - [x] Random maze generator, with multiple different maze generation algorithms.
 - [x] “Classic” pathfinding/graph search algorithms to compare against RL algorithms.
 - [x] Ascii and OpenGL based rendering (using pyglet)
+- [x] An easy interface to create and store levels in text files

 Additionally, we plan to include the following features:
 - [ ] 3 different “fruits” that can be collected.
 Objects that can provide positive and negative rewards in different amounts.